senaoz/RMS/README.md

 Users are divided into three roles: Administrator, Professor, and Student.
 Each role has different capabilities within the system.

- > **Note:** This project developed for MIS233 - Web Based Application Programming Course in Bogazici University.
+ > **Note:** This project developed for MIS 336 - Business App Development Course in Bogazici University.

 ### Administrators
  - Register new users & courses,